QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 6. Go to Zap and look in the _Alerts_ tab.

 ### Results
-The _Alerts_ tab will display all of the issues that the passive scanner detected while you were running your manual tests.
+The _Alerts_ tab will display all of the issues that the passive scanner detected while the manual tests were being executed.

 ![alerts](../assets/Alerts.png)

 The alerts will be displayed in a tree structure grouped by Alert Type, and will show the number found along with the URL they occurred on.
-These will vary depending on your application but can include:
+The types of alerts found will vary depending on the website but can include:
- - X-Frame-Options Header Scanner
+ - _X-Frame-Options Header Scanner_
- - Session ID in URL Rewrite
+ - _Session ID in URL Rewrite_
- - Cookie Without Secure Flag
+ - _Cookie Without Secure Flag_
- - Private IP Disclosure
+ - _Private IP Disclosure_

 You can click on these to get advice from Zap on how to address them, and then discuss your findings within your team.

 ### Extend
-There is a lot more you can do with this approach:
+There is a lot more you can do with the Passive Scanner:
-- run your automated UI tests through the passive scanner
+- execute your automated UI tests through the passive scanner
 - mobile website testing by proxying a device through your machine and Zap
-- and many more.
+- and many more

 You can also explore the many other tools within Zap which we will do in future posts.